quixio/quix-streams/docs/advanced/branching.md

 times, where `N` is number of branches at a given node (though any subsequent clones are much cheaper relative to the first).

+### Minimizing Performance Loss

+Some considerations for mitigating loss in performance due to cloning:

+Before (or while) creating a branch:
+1. Reduce the value size (ex: use column projection)
+    - Smaller value = lower clone cost
+2. Filter values upfront
+    - lower data volume = less data to clone

 ### Cloning Limitations

 Data cloning is done using `pickle`, which does mean that it's possible for